indrango/kelas-sharing-m3/README.md

 # Kelas Sharing M3
+This is the module for Kelas Sharing, you can use for learning web development like HTML, CSS and Bootstrap.

 ## Preparation :
 * Download this source code with click the Download ZIP button at right corner